 President’s Report on Visit to Arborg Gym Club

 After receiving an invitation to the Arborg Gym Club, on November 10th, 2017, I had the pleasure of attending one of their classes.
 This was my first trip to Arborg, so I had a lot to catch up on.
 I had met the head coach, Stacey Johnson, at one of our annual gymnastics meetings in Winnipeg and was interested in knowing how her new program was coming along.
-She told me that back in 1979 when the club first opened, she was a competitive gymnast under the direction of Sheila Stoyanowski, coach and founder of the club.
-Stacey liked gymnastics so much that in 2012 she took the level 1 foundations course and has been coaching for the past 6 years.
+She told me it was back in 1990 when she first joined as a gymnast under the direction of Sheila Stoyanowski, coach and founder of the club.
+Stacey liked gymnastics so much that in 2012 she took the level 1 foundations course to be able to coach gymnastics.

 After a 3 year absence from the Arborg gym, due to an equipment storage problem, Stacey came back to her community willing to coach once again, when a new storage room was built last year.
 Now in her second year at the Arborg Middle school gymnasium, Stacey is hoping to have a few competitive gymnasts prepped for the 2018 season.